MortalFlesh/CallbackParser/README.md

 ## <a name="wtf"></a>Possibly WTF?
 This parser can parse an arrow function into PHP to be execute as usual.
 But this process could be a little bit more complex than just `eval` it.
-You can check `CallbackParserTest::invalidFuncProvider()` for examples.
+You can check `CallbackParserTest::provideInvalidFunction()` for examples.

 ### Namespaces of parameters
 For example namespace of class for given parameter type.